huajijam/HCEFUnlocker/README.md

 # HCEFUnlocker
-An Xposed Module that Unlocks HCE-F (Host Card Emulation Type F) IDm and System code restriction.
+An Xposed Module that Unlocks HCE-F (Host Card Emulation Type F) IDm and System code restrictions.

 # LICENSE
-This software includes the work that is distributed in the Apache License 2.0.
+This software includes the work that is distributed under the Apache License 2.0.
 And it has some changes.

 # CAUTION